braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/overview.md

 ### Make incremental updates

-Make incremental updates to make sure your data is updated to prevent any overwrites.
-When simultaneous updates are made, there may be unintentional overwrites in the data.
+Make incremental updates to your data so you can prevent unintentional overwrites when simultaneous updates are made.

 Consider the following example where a user has two attributes:
 - Color: "Green"